-She is an avid ballroom dancer, birder, and reader.
+She practices yoga and is an avid ballroom dancer, birder, and reader.

 Note: Below articles are reprinted in accordance with the "fair use" provision of Title 17 U.S.C. § 107 for a non-profit educational purpose.

-"Measuring Women's Judicial Empowerment as Part of Political Empowerment," in Gender and Politics, Palgrave Macmillan, 2017.
+"Measuring Women's Judicial Empowerment as Part of Political Empowerment," in Measuring Women's Empowerment across the Globe: Strategies, Challenges, and Future Research, Eds., Amy Alexander, Catherine Bolzendahl, Farida Jalalzai.
+Palgrave, 2017.

 "Toward a Feminist Political Theory of Judging: Neither the Nightmare nor the Noble Dream," in University of Nevada Las Vegas Law Review, Vol. 17 : Iss.
 3, Article 3.